nickbar01234/vt-git-workshop/GitReference.md

 Github is a platform to host Git repositories.
 We will use Github to collaborate in group project.
 Everything you've learned with Git applies when working with Github.
-The only new concept is a **remote repository**.
+The only new concept that you need to know is **remote repository**.
 A remote repository is a Git repository hosted on the Internet.
 This means that:

 1. You can develop independently on your laptop and **push** your changes to a remote repository.